buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
 Identifies and flags instances where existing patterns break down in their own work, as well as work done by other designers **across all of BuzzFeed's products**.
 When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team, **and assists and educates fellow designers in doing the same.**

-###Product Thinking
+### Product Thinking

 *Associate Product Designer*
 n/a

 *Product Designer*
-Has a strong understanding of the vision and key objectives for their product area, taking queues from their design manager, as well as their product and engineering leads.
+Has a strong understanding of the vision and key objectives for their product area, taking cues from their design manager, as well as their product and engineering leads.
 Consistently considers how their designs can support that vision, the team's goals, the broader product vision and company objectives.

 *Senior Product Designer*
 **Leads the vision for their product area alongside their product and engineering counterparts.
 Shapes their team's roadmap and goals by providing input from a user's perspective, and ensures they're pursuing achievable, measurable and impactful goals.
 In their design work, regularly references product goals and can speak confidently about how their work relates to the broader product vision and company objectives.**